 Details of all 25 projects backed in this initiative by the Mayor of London in 2017, with a total contribution of £400,000, are here.

-There are numerous other examples around the world of civic authorities using the offer of crowdfunding support as an incentive to crowdsource ideas for civic development, and as a tool to measure relative support in the community and determine which local projects to back and to what degree.
-Do you have an example you can share with the Crowdsourcing Week community?
+There are numerous other examples around the world of civic authorities using the offer of crowdfunding support as an incentive to crowdsource ideas for civic development.
+It is also tool for civic authorities to measure relative support in the community and determine which local projects to back, and to what degree.